 - A. First, try to uninstall and reinstall the plug-in.
-Choose Uninstall Apple Mail Plug-In..., restart Mail, and then choose Install Apple Mail Plug-In.
+Choose Uninstall Apple Mail Plug-In... from the SpamSieve menu, restart Mail, and then choose Install Apple Mail Plug-In from the SpamSieve menu.
 Mail maintains its own separate copy of installed plug-ins, and restarting after uninstalling can get it to clear out its damaged copy, whereas simply installing a fresh copy of the plug-in will not.
 You may want to temporarily uncheck your SpamSieve rules in Mail's preferences before doing this, so that the uninstaller doesn't offer to delete them, and so that Mail doesn't move any messages to the Spam mailbox while the plug-in is uninstalled. - B. If that doesn't help, make sure that you have not redirected Mail's plug-ins folder to be stored in a different location.
 If you haven't tried to move Mail's files or your home folder, you can skip this step.
 The folder: